Go Back

 Instructions

-• Preheat oven to 450˚F.
+• Preheat the oven to 450˚F.

 • In a food processor or blender, combine worcestershire sauce, apple cider vinegar, sugar, soy sauce, garlic, sun dried tomatoes, mint leaves, parsley, lemon juice, and hot water; pulse to make a chunky sauce.
 Set aside.

-• Lay lamb shoulder, fatty-side up, on a working surface, like a large cutting board.
+• Place the lamb shoulder, fatty-side up, on a working surface, like a large cutting board.
+Using a sharp knife, make several slashes across the top and rub it with the olive oil; season with salt and pepper.

-• Put roasting pan in the oven and turn down the heat to 350˚F.
+• Put the pan in the oven and turn down the heat to 350˚F. Roast for 3 hours.

-• Drizzle with reserved sauce.
+• Drizzle it with the reserved sauce and serve.

 Notes